-- The Assessment Policy: The Assessment Policy: Language policy is closely linked with the Assessment Policy.
+The Assessment Policy: The Assessment Policy: Language policy is closely linked with the Assessment Policy.
 As a result of assessments, feedback is given to the student and parent.
 This process promotes devising strategies for future learning.
 Home and Family languages are considered while interacting with the students.
 Moreover, teachers will record and share information to map development, plan for language learning, and co-construct goals in the school.
-The school offers a choice of Second Language to select from the age of 6. - The Inclusion Policy: Language Policy is closely linked with the Inclusion policy.
-During the time of assessment, the linguistically competent level is defined as one where the students will interact with, process, understand, analyse, produce or use.
-The eligibility for inclusive access arrangements will be based on standard scores on a standardized language test which will measure skill levels in speaking, listening, writing and reading in the response language. - Academic Integrity: Language policy linked with Academic Integrity.
+The school offers a choice of Second Language to select from the age of 4.

+The Inclusion Policy: Language Policy is closely linked with the Inclusion policy.
+During the time of assessment, the linguistically competent level is defined as one where the students will interact with, process, understand, analyze, produce or use.
+Students with identified learning difficulties are granted inclusive access arrangements (e.g. additional time, assistive technology, etc.) for the placement test, as required by their Individual Development Plan)

+Academic Integrity: Language policy linked with Academic Integrity.
 The main objective of language policy is to imbibe the skills to develop students' personal, cognitive, social, and cultural identity.
 To be connected with their own cultural identity and heritage, all students have the right to express themselves in home and family language.
 However, the goal is to award reliable, fair, and recognized outcomes to our students by practicing Academic Integrity while assessing students' language development.
 Learning more than one language helps students to become understanding citizens of the world and better multilingual communicators.
 It implies that maintaining integrity in all forms of language development also relies on the Academic Integrity policy.

-The Admission Policy: Language policy is closely linked to Admission policy at OIS.
+The Admission Policy: Language policy is closely linked to Admission policy at OISG.
 During the time of new admissions, students come to school with a wide range of language backgrounds, and for many students this may be the first time that they encounter the language of instruction (English) used at school.
 Opportunities are provided to sustain Home and Family languages.
 EAL specialists and classroom teachers' work together to support additional language acquisition and academic achievement as part of the mainstream environment.
 Home and Family languages are considered while interacting with the students.